 3. Request tax liens be removed.

-Tax liens should no longer be on credit reports starting April 16, 2018.
+Tax liens should no longer be on credit reports as of April 16, 2018.
 The tax lien removal comes as a result of a study by the Consumer Financial Protection Bureau Study that reported issues with the way consumer disputes were investigated by credit bureaus.
 If you had tax liens, review your reports to ensure they have been removed.

 4. Request civil judgments be removed.

-Civil Judgments should no longer be on credit reports due the same reason tax liens were removed.
+Civil Judgments should no longer be on credit reports due to the same reason tax liens were removed.
 Since the new reporting guidelines require public records data, such as liens and civil judgments, must contain a consumer’s name, address, Social Security number, and/or date of birth and be updated every 90 days, the credit bureaus decided removing the information would be easier than following the stricter identity-matching criteria and updating public records more frequently.

 5. Remove duplicate negative credit items.

 Make sure there are no duplicate negative credit items are reporting.
 Pay special attention to charge-offs and collection accounts.
 Once a charge-off account is sold to a collection agency, the balance must be updated to reflect a $0 balance even though the history of that account will continue being reported.
 The collection agency can also report the account because they now have collection authority.

 But there are some instances where a collection agency will sell the debt to a different collection agency but not remove their credit reporting.